luyadev/luya-deployer/README.md

 use:

-create a `deployer.php` file with the content:
+create a `deploy.php` file with the content:

 ```php
 require 'vendor/luyadev/luya-deployer/luya.php';